tecladocode/web-dev-bootcamp/curriculum/section06/lectures/05_jinja2_conditional_statements/README.md

 ## Checking Truthy / Falsy Values

-You can also use conditional statements to test if a variable is *Truthy*[^truthy-falsy] (or *Falsy*) and take action based on that.
-For a variable to be *Truthy*, it has to be defined, not empty and not false.
+You can also use conditional statements to test if a variable is *truthy*[^truthy-falsy] (or *falsy*) and take action based on that.
+For a variable to be *truthy*, it has to be defined, not empty and not false.
 Make a new template named `conditionals_truthy.html` and add the following contents to it:

 ```html{6,8}
 <!-- templates/conditionals_truthy.html -->